FoxyNPF/foxynpf.github.io/_posts/2019-1-20-Remcos RAT Analysis.md

 From using Burp to proxy the traffic we can see that the exploit downloads the payload from the following location:

-_hxxp://aervoes.com/css/viccx[.]exe_
+__hxxp://aervoes.com/css/viccx[.]exe_

 ![Burp](/images/remcos/burp.png)

-From the above image can also see from the URL the original filename is 'viccx.exe'.
+We can also see from the URL the original filename is 'viccx.exe'.
 This is then renamed to 'swsx-audio.exe' and a new process is created as the payload is launched:

 _PID: 3180, Command line: C:\Users\Admin\AppData\Roaming\swsx-audio.exe_